scaleway/serverless-api-framework-python/docs/source/configuring.rst

    })

 .. autoclass:: scw_serverless.app.Serverless
-   :members: func
+   :members: func, get, post, put

 Functions
 ---------

 To configure your serverless functions, you can provide keyword arguments to the decorators.
-The Function name that will appear in Scaleway console will be the name of your function's handler.
+The Function name that will appear in the Scaleway console will be the name of your function's handler.

 .. autoclass:: scw_serverless.config.function.FunctionKwargs